Prime orbit theorems for expanding Thurston maps: Latt\`es maps and split Ruelle operators: Introduction

 The investigations of the growth rate of the number of periodic orbits (e.g.\ closed geodesics) have been a recurring theme in dynamics and geometry.

-Inspired by the seminal works of F.~Naud \cite{Na05} and H.~Oh, D.~Winter \cite{OW17} on the growth rate of periodic orbits, known as Prime Orbit Theorems, for hyperbolic (uniformly expanding) polynomials and rational maps, we establish in this paper the first Prime Orbit Theorems (to the best of our knowledge) in a non-uniformly expanding setting in complex dynamics.
-On the other side of Sullivan's dictionary, see related works \cite{MMO14, OW16, OP18}.
+Inspired by the seminal works of F.~Naud \cite{Na05} and H.~Oh, D.~Winter \cite{OW17} on the growth rate of periodic orbits, known as Prime Orbit Theorems, for hyperbolic (uniformly expanding) polynomials and rational maps, we establish in this paper the first Prime Orbit Theorems (to the best of our knowledge) with exponential error bounds in a non-uniformly expanding setting in complex dynamics.
+On the other side of Sullivan's dictionary, see related works \cite{MMO14, OW16, OP19}.
 For an earlier work on dynamical zeta functions for a class of sub-hyperbolic quadratic polynomials, see V.~Baladi, Y.~Jiang, and H.~H.~Rugh \cite{BJR02}.
-See also related work of S.~Waddington \cite{Wad97} on strictly preperiodic points of hyperbolic rational maps.
+See also the related work of S.~Waddington \cite{Wad97} on strictly preperiodic points of hyperbolic rational maps and the recent work of M.~Pollicott and M.~Urba\'{n}ski \cite{PoU21} on periodic pairs and preimage points of many hyperbolic and parabolic systems.

 Given a map $f\: X \rightarrow X$ on a metric space $(X,d)$ and a function $\phi\: S^2 \rightarrow \R$, we define the weighted length $l_{f,\phi} (\tau)$ of a primitive periodic orbit

 as

 We denote by